broadinstitute/genomeshader/README.rst

 Supported platforms
 -------------------

-Genomeshader is compiled for Linux (x86_64) and MacOSX (x86_64, aarch64).
-Windows support is not currently available.
+Genomeshader is compiled for Linux and MacOSX.
+Windows is not currently supported.

 Getting help
 ------------